“Learning and growing together”

 Pitcheroak School is an all age 4-19 special school catering for approximately 140 pupils with Severe, Complex and Moderate learning difficulties.
 As a school we have developed a curriculum that stimulates and challenges our young people.
 For more detailed information about the curriculum please look under the drop down menu entitled ‘Curriculum’.

-Identified by Ofsted as a “…good school…that takes into full account…the individual progress and learning needs of each pupil…” we ensure that we provide a vibrant and exciting curriculum that motivates our pupils and staff.
+Identified by Ofsted as a good school we ensure that we provide a vibrant and exciting curriculum that motivates our pupils and staff.
 We continually strive to further enhance our curricular provision, ensuring that our young people have well trained staff and the best possible learning resources available to them.
 Our personalised teaching and learning focus, concentrates on the development of individually designed learning programmes, enabling our young people to have opportunities to reach their full potential, ultimately becoming self confident and motivated adults.

 To report the report about the school’s local offer as required by the Special Educational Needs (SEN) Code of Practice for 0-25 years Please click here to download… This report will help you to understand how Pitcheroak provides for all pupils with SEND.